bagherilab/carcade_mapping_design_space/README.md

 ### Clone GitHub repository

-In the command line, navigate to location on your computer where folder where you would like this repository stored and run the following command:
+In the command line, navigate to the location on your computer where you would like this repository stored and run the following command:

 ```
 $ git clone https://github.com/bagherilab/carcade_mapping_design_space.git